-With a mission to preserve Oklahoma’s aerospace history and to inspire science-based learning through discovery, the Tulsa Air and Space Museum & Planetarium (TASM) has carved out a unique niche in the Oklahoma museum community.
-TASM has been exposing students to real-world applications of STEM for over 15 years.
+With a mission of “Honoring the Past, Inspiring the Future,” the Tulsa Air and Space Museum & Planetarium (TASM) has carved out a unique niche in the Oklahoma museum community.
+TASM has been exposing students to real-world applications of STEM since 1994.

-In 2017, more than 26,000 students participated in STEM engagement, consisting of museum tours, hands-on activities, interactive exhibits, inspirational messages and planetarium educational programming.
+Each year, more than 35,000 students participated in STEM engagement, consisting of museum tours, hands-on activities, interactive exhibits, inspirational messages, and planetarium educational programming.

 Education is provided in a stimulating environment that includes inspirational stories of aerospace pioneers and events, unique and priceless aircraft, computer flight simulators, cockpit trainers, demonstrations, and simulated space voyage experiences.